-Any student caught using (Visibility = Use) any electronic device will be subject to the following disciplinary sequence:
+Any student caught using (Visibility = Use) any electronic device without teacher permission will be subject to the following disciplinary sequence:

-- 1st offense A parent will be notified and phone will be confiscated and held in main office until the end of the day. - 2nd offense A parent will be required to pick up the phone in the main office. - 3rd offense (and each offense after) A parent will be required to pick up the phone in the main office and the student will be assigned three (3) days of Out of School Suspension.
+1st offense - A parent will be notified and phone will be confiscated and held in main office until the end of the day.

+2nd offense - A parent will be required to pick up the phone in the main office.

+3rd offense (and each offense after) - A parent will be required to pick up the phone in the main office and the student will be assigned three (3) days of Out of School Suspension.